-7. RESEARCH
+8. RESEARCH

-The following provisions must relate to any financially rewarded research performed and/or sponsored by the pharmaceutical industry, except for the clinical trial as defined and regulated by Sections 29-44 of the Act 362/2011 Coll. on Drugs and Medical Devices and on amendment to and supplementation of certain acts, as later amended, regardless of the fact whether it is performed by the manufacturer or by an organisation acting according to or based on the manufacturer's instructions.
+The following provisions shall relate to any financially rewarded research performed and/or sponsored by the pharmaceutical industry, with the exception of the clinical trial as defined and regulated by Sections 29-44 of the Act 362/2011 Coll. on Drugs and Medical Devices and on amendment of and supplement to certain acts, as later amended, regardless of the fact whether it is performed by the manufacturer or by an organisation acting according to or on the basis of the manufacturer's instructions.

-Researches must mean the following
+Researches shall mean the following

-- a) non-interventional clinical trial as defined in Section 45 of the Act 362/2011 Coll. on Drugs and Medical Devices and on amendment to and supplementation of certain acts, as later amended, - b) other studies and researches, where data collection is not directly related to the prescription of a certain medicinal product (as specified in more detail in Section 7.2.1 hereof).
+- a) non-interventional clinical trial as defined in Section 45 of the Act 362/2011 Coll. on Drugs and Medical Devices and on amendment of and supplement to certain acts, as later amended, - b) other studies and researches, where data collection is not directly related to the prescription of a certain drug (e.g. epidemiological studies, marketing researches).

-Research sponsorship must mean financial and other compensation provided in exchange for information.
+Research sponsorship shall mean financial and other compensation provided in exchange for information.

-7.1 Non-interventional Clinical Trial (NCT)
+8.1 Non-interventional Clinical Trial (NCT)

-NCT aims to acquire scientific and professional information defined in the NCT protocol.
+The aim of NCT is to acquire scientific and professional information defined in NCT protocol.
 The purpose of NCT must be acquiring a response on a scientific question which has not yet been answered.
-When performing NCT, provisions of the Act 18/2018 Coll. on Personal Data Protection and on amendment to and supplementation of certain acts, as later amended, must be obeyed.
-NCT must not constitute an inducement to recommend, prescribe, purchase, supply, sell or administer the specific medicinal product.
+When performing NCT, provisions of the Act 122/2013 Coll. on Personal Data Protection and on amendment of and supplement to certain acts, as later amended, must be obeyed.
+NCT must not constitute an inducement to recommend, prescribe, purchase, supply, sell or administer specific medicinal product.

-NCT is defined in Section 45 of the Act 362/2011 Coll. on Drugs and Medical Devices and on amendment to and supplementation of certain acts, as later amended.
+NCT is defined in Section 45 of the Act 362/2011 Coll. on Drugs and Medical Devices and on amendment of and supplement to certain acts, as later amended.
 NCT can only be performed upon the prior written consent of the healthcare insurance company of the NCT participant subject to the NCT protocol submitted by the professional guarantor.